-CTSI makes community health priorities a priority.
-The Community PARTners Core links researchers and the community by partnering with diverse community members and organizations to build on a community’s strengths as well as learn about health topics.
+CTSI makes community health a priority.
+The Community PARTners Core links researchers and the community by partnering with diverse community members and organizations to build on a community’s strengths, as well as learn about health topics.
 This engagement speeds up the time it typically takes to get research into the hands of those who will benefit.

 The Community PARTners Core supports nearly 200 ongoing member and organizational partnerships that encourage scientific findings to better human health and mental health.
 These relationships bring people together to collaborate, foster public trust, and ultimately promote health equity for all.

 For researchers, the Core's team helps develop studies that address the complex health questions which community partners state are most concerning.
 It provides training as well as funding opportunities for research development and partnered data collection.

 For community organizations, the Core assists with providing evidence-based research interventions and practices.
 It supports communities with “getting the word out” on health research awareness and education.

 If you are a student looking to receive more information about working in communities, we suggest that you first consult your faculty mentors, inquire about resources related to community engagement, and explore ways in which your project can be part of a sustainable community effort.